m33tafa/shrinkker/README.md

     "url": "https://test-shrinkker-site.com/blog/articles/year/2023?page=4"
 }
 ```
-If the long URL was successfully shortened, the following message appears with the new, shortened (shrinkked) URL:
+If the long URL was successfully shortened, the following response appears with the new, shortened (shrinkked) URL:

 ```